lawrencecchen/multi-search-extension/README.md

 6. Click the **three dots** next to **"MultiSearch"** and choose **"Make default"**.
    - Chrome might show a prompt the first time you install.

 That's it!
-Now, whenever you type a query in the Omnibox (e.g. `whats $nvda stock`) and press Enter, the extension will open ChatGPT, Google, and Perplexity automatically in new tabs.
+Now, whenever you type a query in the Omnibox that's prefixed with `m` (e.g. `m $nvda stock`) and press Enter, the extension will open ChatGPT, Google, and Perplexity automatically in new tabs.